AVEVA/AVEVA-Samples-OMF/advanced_samples/BartIngress/DotNet/README.md

 1. PI Web API should have Basic authentication turned on as one of the allowed authentication methods, see [OSIsoft Live Library](https://livelibrary.osisoft.com/LiveLibrary/web/ui.xql?action=html&resource=publist_home.html&pub_category=PI-Web-API)
 1. `Username` and `Password` should be the domain user/password that will be used to perform Basic authentication against PI Web API
 1. `ValidateEndpointCertificate` may be set to false in order to bypass certificate validation when PI Web API is configured to use a self-signed certificate.
 This will generate a warning; this should only be done for testing with a self-signed PI Web API certificate as it is insecure.
-1. (Optional) If running the automated test, `TestPiDataArchive` should specify the PI Data Archive configured for the PI Web API OMF endpoint

 ## Running the Sample